 Fishing Gear Must Be Regularly Checked

-- Attend to gear such as limb lines.
-(Anglers are encouraged to check all gear within 24 hours)
+- Attend to gear such as limb lines and minnow traps.
+(Anglers are encouraged to check all gear within 24 hours).

 - Make every reasonable effort to retrieve lost gear (including hooks, line and lead sinkers).

 - Recycle used fishing line.